cmkobel/CompareM2/README.md

     asscom2 --until meta
     ```

-  - Execute all jobs until (including) a specific job in the job graph:
+  - Execute all jobs until one or more specific rules: (until implies including)

     ```bash
     asscom2 --until roary abricate